 The 45mm cut-pile tool is quite easy to get the hang of and is a fantastic option for those seeking long shag-pile on a budget.
 You can pack quite a few strands in the eye of the needle at once so it can pack a punch with really nice tufts that can be left as is or carved and trimmed.
 They are not unlike many vintage rug making or Danella tools but are a little heartier and less refined.
 I find the older models don’t tend to last due to the stress on the handles but the newer steel versions have handles that last considerably longer.

 Let us know if you’d like some and we will send you in the right direction.

 They come with their own speed regulator so you can speed-up and slow-down but as far as simplicity of use… it ends there!

 But if you get to a point where you want to up your rug game, nothing beats them.
-They clean up your lines like nothing else but one slip and you've cut your rug so enter with caution.
+They clean up your lines like nothing else but one slip and you've cut a whopping hole so carve with caution.